ackben0226/Price-Strategy-Using-A-B-Testing/README.md

    - Analyzed key metrics such as conversion rates, average order value, and customer purchase behavior.

 5. ## __Data Visualization and Insights:__
-6. Created visualizations using Tableau to compare revenue trends and customer behavior across groups.
+6. Created visualizations to compare revenue trends and customer behavior across groups.
 ![image](https://github.com/user-attachments/assets/3527511a-6751-42d7-823f-cb0f1335b66d)

 Identified patterns in product category performance and highlighted actionable insights for optimizing pricing strategies.

+## __Sample Data Overview__
+__Source of Data:__
+The dataset consists of historical sales transaction records from an e-commerce platform, providing insights into customer purchase behavior across multiple product categories.

+## __Data Description:__
+- __Key Features:__
+  - Product Category
+  - Price per Unit
+  - Quantity Sold
+  - Revenue

+__Size:__ Thousands of transactions across multiple categories.

+## __Preprocessing Steps:__
+- Handled missing values in pricing and sales data to ensure data integrity.
+- Standardized product categories to maintain uniformity across the dataset.

+## __Created new features:__
+- __Adjusted Price:__ Adjusted based on discounts or price increases for A/B testing.
+- __Adjusted Revenue:__ Calculated as Quantity Sold * Adjusted Price.

 Results Summary
 Discount Strategy: The 10% discount led to a 15% increase in sales volume but only a 5% increase in revenue, suggesting a trade-off between volume and profit margins.